 "The name 'Roamer' also came from the town where I bought the bus.
-It was named Rome, Georgia.
-And so I thought it was just natural!"
+It was named Rome, Georgia."

-After a considerable amount of work and some lessons learnt the hard way, he moved in 5 months ago.
+After eight months of hard graft and lessons learned the hard way, he moved in.

-"I definitely underestimated how long it would take to take out everything," says Caleb, recalling that "there were over 1000 screws holding the bus all together," many of which were covered in rust.
+"I definitely underestimated how long it would take to take everything out," says Caleb, recalling that "There were over 1000 screws holding the bus together," many of which were covered in rust.

-Caleb plans to live in the tiny house for the next few years, at least while he finishes his studies at the University of Tennessee, Knoxville.
+Caleb plans to live in the tiny house for the next few years while he finishes his studies at the University of Tennessee, Knoxville.
 "I want to be able to provide a perfect case study.
-I have enough to be happy, I'm content and really live a great life," he says.
+I have enough to be happy.
+I'm content and live a really great life," he says.